 Many service-based businesses handle sensitive client information as part of their work.
 Additionally, these businesses have their own intellectual property to protect.
 Requiring clients, independent contractors, and sometimes even employees to sign non-disclosure agreements protects confidential information.
 For instance, the NDA can protect trade secrets, customer data, or unpublished content.
 NDAs should define what is considered confidential and prohibit unauthorized use or disclosure.

 You can use an NDA to protect your business in a number of business scenarios, such as during negotiations for sale, collaborations with other businesses, or when sharing trade secrets with potential investors.
 NDAs are crucial if you are sharing your ideas, business plans, inventions, or processes with others for any reason.
-You want to make sure that they can’t steal your confidential information and use it for their own gain.
+You want to make sure that they can’t listen to your proposal, learn all about your formulas, methods, or processes, and then turn around and implement it on their own, or even sell it to others.

 Vendor/Supplier Contracts